I am always so negative because my brain is wired this way

-Always being negative and seeing the worst in everything, we have seen, is easy and doesn’t require any effort; the brain does it all on its own.
-We could easily settle for it, except, over time, it’s a bit stressful, it’s belittling, it’s an obstacle to self-confidence and it prevents you from moving on.
+Being cynical comes naturally to us and doesn’t require any effort; the brain does it all on its own.
+We could easily settle for it, except, over time, it’s a bit stressful, it’s belittling, it’s an obstacle to self-confidence, and it prevents you from moving on.
 It’s true, why make plans if the world is doomed to fail?
-That’s how you get trapped in a vicious cycle, where negativity leads to depression, which leads to negativity, which leads to depression… do you get the logic?
+That’s how you get trapped in a vicious cycle, where negativity leads to depression… do you get the logic?
 And depression is an illness, a serious illness.

-For our mental health and general wellbeing you have to make sure positive moments prevail over others.
+For our mental health and general wellbeing, you have to make sure good moments prevail over others.
 Check out the symptoms and causes of an anxiety attack.

 1. Make the most of good times

 5 to 30 seconds is the time it takes for a positive moment to be emotionally digested.
-In contrast, a negative event is instantly imbedded.
+In contrast, a negative event is instantly embedded.
 How can we fight this?
 By simply stopping and taking full advantage of the nice moment that has just taken place.
-Analysing in detail everything you feel at that very moment.
+Analyzing in detail everything you feel at that very moment.
 Be fully aware.

 2. Express your happiness

-Nowadays we are aware more than ever that sad or harrowing information goes around in a loop.
+Nowadays, we are aware more than ever that sad or harrowing information goes around in a loop.
 I have always believed that staying informed was very important.
 Spending days or weeks listening and dwelling on miserable information, on the other hand, is extremely harmful.
-So, from time to time, we should allow ourselves days without information or concentrate on positive news.
+So, from time to time, we should allow ourselves days without information or concentrate on good news.

 4. Stay realistic

 We have seen how it’s easier for human beings to think negatively in order to avoid threats.
-But when we feel threatened let’s try to analyse the moment in order to cancel out our pessimistic tendency.
+But when we feel threatened, let’s try to analyze the moment in order to cancel out our pessimistic tendency.
 Let’s take a step back and stay realistic when facing the event in hand.
-Let’s carefully evaluate what has just happened to us, let’s think about the positive and negative aspects and judge the situation honestly.
+Let’s carefully evaluate what has just happened to us, let’s think about the positive and negative aspects and judge the situation, honestly.